raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 The Garden SDK simplifies this with the `ParseOrderStatus` hook, which determines the order's current state.
 By checking block numbers on both chains, it can identify if the order is:
 - `Expired` - The user's swap has expired, and they have to refund their funds.
 - `Initiated` - User initiated, waiting for counterparty to initiate.
-- `Redeemed` - User redeemed, counterparty has to redeem
+- `Redeemed` - User redeemed, counterparty has to redeem.
-- `Refunded` - User refunded
+- `Refunded` - User refunded.

 Here's how you can implement this status tracking: